nwlandry/a-blue-start/README.md

 * `plot_network_stats.ipynb`: This notebook plots Fig. 4 and also prints the basic network statistics in a readable way.
 * `plot_starterpack_stats.ipynb`: This notebook plots Figs. 1-3, 5 and also prints the basic starter pack statistics in a readable way.

+## Starter Code
+* `starter-code/graph-tool_load.py` loads the node dataset as a [polars](https://pola.rs/) dataframe, the starter pack dataset in [XGI](https://xgi.readthedocs.io/en/stable/), and the following network in [graph-tool](https://graph-tool.skewed.de/).
+This code uses about 310 GB of RAM and takes about 2.75 hours to run.
+* `starter-code/igraph_load.py` loads the node dataset as a [polars](https://pola.rs/) dataframe, the starter pack dataset in [XGI](https://xgi.readthedocs.io/en/stable/)    , and the following network in [igraph](https://python.igraph.org/en/stable/).
+This code uses about 460 GB of RAM and took about 5.5 hours to run.

 ## Getting started